JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 Teachers and leaders are long-time experienced individuals with the teachings and doctrines of _The Urantia Book_, wise individuals who desire to serve the readership without imposing their point of view.
 In no way are these individuals “gurus” or “masters” with self-appointed authority seeking for personal aggrandizement or a paid position.
 Their motivation is a natural result of having found God and having acquired the desire to be of service.

 > “Religious desire is the hunger quest for divine reality.
 Religious experience is the realization of the consciousness of having found God.
 And when a human being does find God, there is experienced within the soul of that being such an indescribable restlessness of triumph in discovery that he is impelled to seek loving service-contact with his less illuminated fellows, not to disclose that he has found God, but rather to allow the overflow of the welling-up of eternal goodness within his own soul to refresh and ennoble his fellows.
-Real religion leads to increased social service.”
-[UB 102:3.4](/en/The_Urantia_Book/102#p3_4)
+Real religion leads to increased social service.” <a id="s166_592"></a>[UB 102:3.4](/en/The_Urantia_Book/102#p3_4)

 During the study, it is quite natural for the teacher to give his interpretation according to his understanding of this or that passage of the _Urantia Book_.
 But this is not the right method because in doing so, the teacher interprets the author's thought at the risk of imposing a partial, subjective, inaccurate or even erroneous point of view.
 In truth, all of the clarifications, expansions of concepts, and answers to participants' legitimate questions are in the book itself, and the correct method is for the teacher to seek them out and use them as "cross-references" c ie paragraphs or passages bringing a clarification in the terminology, presenting an additional point of view, enhancing an ideal, or deepening such or such concept.
 This is precisely the technique remarkably used by revelators to expand our cosmic consciousness and expand our mental framework.

 A well-chosen cross-reference in the context of a given sharing can really clarify and even deeply enhance the spiritual perception of the participants.
-For example, in the sentence: “This magnificent and universal injunction to strive for the perfection of divinity is the first duty and should be the highest ambition of all creatures who struggle in the creation of the God of perfection . . .”
-[UB 1:0.4](/en/The_Urantia_Book/1#p0_4) the term "duty" offended some participants and I knew in advance that it would be a source of discussion.
+For example, in the sentence: “This magnificent and universal injunction to strive for the perfection of divinity is the first duty and should be the highest ambition of all creatures who struggle in the creation of the God of perfection . . .” <a id="s170_398"></a>[UB 1:0.4](/en/The_Urantia_Book/1#p0_4) the term "duty" offended some participants and I knew in advance that it would be a source of discussion.
 The Divine Counselor uses the term duty here to make us reflect on our responsibility to obey this injunction.
 By choosing to refer to Paper 117, Section 4 we have truly received from the Mighty Messenger a masterly, clear and significant answer of our responsibility not only as a child of the Universal Father but also towards the members of God the Sevenfold.
 Some participants experienced a very strong spiritual emotion and this "duty" which had remained at the level of the intellect really rose to the spiritual level of sincere desire and recognition of personal responsibility.

 This is the preparatory work that a teacher must do before the meeting.
 Always remember that it is the authors of _The Urantia Book_ who "reveal" the higher truths by bringing their superhuman point of view and therefore it is their writings to which we must be exposed and not listen to the interpretation of a teacher no matter how good and relevant.